 - Drive global efforts that resulted in the G7 nations embracing a similar 2025 goal and calling for greater levels of research investment and collaboration.

 - Launch the Global Alzheimer’s Platform (GAP) Foundation to build the first global trial-ready platform for Alzheimer’s drug development--to reduce the time, cost and risk of getting innovative medicines to persons with or at risk of dementia.

-- Create LEAD Coalition (Leaders Engaged on Alzheimer’s Disease), the largest nationwide coalition of Alzheimer’s organizations.
-It is comprised of over 90 organizations with the ability to reach well more than 3 million individuals.
+- Create LEAD Coalition (Leaders Engaged on Alzheimer’s Disease), the largest nationwide coalition of Alzheimer’s organizations, comprised of over 90 organizations with the ability to reach more than 3 million individuals.

-- Launch the A-LIST, the first-ever patient and caregiver led industry coalition research network.
+- Launch the A-LIST, the first patient- and caregiver-led research network.

-- Convene CEO Initiative on Alzheimer’s (CEOi), bringing together the leading private-sector leaders to collaborate with government and researchers to overcome barriers to faster cures.
+- Convene the Global CEO Initiative on Alzheimer’s (CEOi) to bring together top private-sector leaders to collaborate with government and researchers to overcome barriers to treatments.

-- Drive U.S. and global action against dementia with the appointment of UsAgainstAlzheimer’s Chairman and Co-Founder George Vradenburg as a founding member of the U.S. Advisory Council on Alzheimer’s and of the World Dementia Council.
+- Drive U.S. and global action against dementia with the appointment of George Vradenburg, UsAgainstAlzheimer’s Chairman and Co-Founder, as a founding member of the U.S. Advisory Council on Alzheimer’s and of the World Dementia Council.

-- Lead the formation of the first-ever Global Alliance on Women’s Brain Health.
+- Lead formation of the first-ever Global Alliance on Women’s Brain Health.

-- Raise public awareness through major news media: “Today” Show (NBC), NBC News, CNN, PBS, Associated Press, Wall Street Journal, USA Today, Washington Post, Boston Globe, Roll Call, The Hill, Huffington Post, Nature, Science, Scientific American, Psychology Today, and many more.
+- Raise public awareness through major media: Good Morning America (ABC), Today Show (NBC), NBC News, CNN, PBS, Telemundo, Bloomberg, Barron’s, Reuters, Associated Press, Wall Street Journal, USA Today, Washington Post, Boston Globe, Huffington Post, Nature, Science, Scientific American, Psychology Today, and many more.